silentorb/marloth-story/books/fairytale/part4.md

 to moving around the physical world.
 For one thing, I can't pass through magical walls.
 If the wizards have the library sealed, then I would need a special portal just like anybody else.
-And besides, even if I were to phase into the library or any of those other fanciful locations, I can't carry things with me when I do that.
+And besides, even if I were to phase into the library or any of those other fire berry locations, I can't carry things with me when I do that.
 The berries would just fall out of my beak.
 Now---if you don't mind---I'm going to get some sleep."